LeeMorinUCF/FCVAR/README.md

 There were no ERRORs or WARNINGs.

-There was one NOTE:
+There were three NOTEs:

-New submission
+* New submission

+* Authors' names, conjugations of the verb "cointegrate," the verb "difference," and the acronym "FCVAR" are not mis-spelled.

+* Elapsed time > 10s for some examples.

 #### Downstream dependencies